MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/set-and-schedule-app-pricing.md

 Each  price tier has a corresponding value in each of the more than 60 currencies offered by the Store.
 We use these values to help you sell your apps at a comparable price point worldwide.
 You can select your base price in any currency, and we’ll automatically use the corresponding value for different markets.

 In the **Pricing** section, click **view table** to see the corresponding prices in all currencies.
-This also displays an ID number associated with each price tier, which you’ll need if you're using the [Windows Store submission API](../monetize/manage-app-submissions.md#price-tiers) to enter prices.
+This also displays an ID number associated with each price tier, which you’ll need if you're using the [Microsoft Store submission API](../monetize/manage-app-submissions.md#price-tiers) to enter prices.
 You can click **Download** to download a copy of the price tier table as a .csv file.

 Keep in mind that the price tier you select may include sales or value-added tax that your customers must pay.
 To learn more about your app’s tax implications in selected markets, see [Tax details for paid apps](tax-details-for-paid-apps.md).
 You should also review the [price considerations for specific markets](define-pricing-and-market-selection.md#price-considerations-for-specific-markets).